cobalt-lang/cobalt-docs/content/5.language/manual.md

 4.7 – Handling Yields in C
 --------------------------

-Internally, Lua uses the C `longjmp` facility to yield a coroutine.
+Internally, Lua uses the C `longjmp` facility to yield a thread.
 Therefore, if a C function `foo` calls an API function and this API function yields (directly or indirectly by calling another function that yields), Lua cannot return to `foo` any more, because the `longjmp` removes its frame from the C stack.

 To avoid this kind of problem, Lua raises an error whenever it tries to yield across an API call, except for three functions: [`lua_yieldk`](#lua_yieldk), [`lua_callk`](#lua_callk), and [`lua_pcallk`](#lua_pcallk).
 All those functions receive a _continuation function_ (as a parameter named `k`) to continue execution after a yield.